FREE SHIPPING on orders of $85 or more

 Where did the Italian Giuffre family come from?
 What is the Italian Giuffre family crest and coat of arms?
 When did the Giuffre family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Giuffre family history?

 Spelling variations of this family name include: Goffredo, Goffredi, Gioffredo, Gioffredi, Golfredo, Golfredi, Gioffreda, Giuffreda, Iofrida, Giuffie, Freda, Loffredo, Loffreda, Gioffre and many more.

-First found in Naples, formerly Napoli or Neapolis, formerly capital of the Kingdom of the Two Sicilies in southern Italy it is the chief city of the province of Naples.
+First found in Naples, (Italian: Napoli, Latin: Neapolis) former capital of the Kingdom of the Two Sicilies in southern Italy; it is the chief city of the province of Naples.
 It shares with Instanbul the claim to be the most beautiful city in Europe.
 Naples has 237 Churches and 57 Chapels.
 The National Museum and other galleries contain riches in art and artifacts.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.